pverkind/nuwayri_d3/README.md

 * put the main js code in a separate file
 * Scatter plot:
-  - remove X axis ticks and tick labels
-  - add axis labels
-  - add color legend
   - add zooming in/out function
-  - find out why the Nuwayri line is yellow instead of black
 * Sliders:
-  - make the sliders filter the graph
-  - the sliders call the updatePlot function twice already when they are created!
-  - format the sliders: smaller + next to each other?
   - add sliders for
     * Nuwayrī milestone number
     * total number of alignments in common with Nuwayrī